eul94458/MHRPDJ/README.md

 Geographic/spatial referenced data is constitution of location identifier and its attribute.
 If the space is 2 dimensional which we can assign a set of coordinate (y,x) to it, the data will be in 2+n dimension.

 Meanwhile, as foremensioned, location can act as an identifier, such that (y,x) will become a single entity like y_x.
 For instance, a grid system consist of 800\*800 cells, the cell which y=651 and x=452 will be identified as 651_452, or 651452 if underscore is removed.
+Thus, reduced one dimension to 2 dimensional dataset.

+Let say landuse data.
+A single data record will be like this:

+      [651452,'foest']

 For such data, linear search is not efficient enough.
 Let say we are searching for one particular cell in a grid system consist of 800\*800 cells, in the worse case, we will have to look for all cells in order to find our target.
 800^2 = 640,000 cells are there waiting for us.
 Considering a nation-wide geographic information database, 1 billion identifiers are possible.